-Key assessments utilized in the Early Childhood Birth - Grade 2 Program have been designed in parallel with the other Initial Certification programs at Touro GSE to address CAEP Initial Program Standards.
+Key assessments utilized in the Biology Education Program have been designed in parallel with the other Initial Certification programs at Touro GSE to address CAEP Initial Program Standards.

-1. Teacher Sense of Efficacy Scale (Dispositions Survey)1

-Beginning Spring 2018 teacher candidates self-assess their professional sense of self efficacy at three different program points using the Teachers' Sense of Efficacy Scale (TSES) (see Appendix A).
-Candidates complete the survey during the first pedagogy course, at the end of the first field experience course, and at the end of the second practicum course, when the Clinical Field Supervisor and the Cooperating Teacher also respond to the survey questions in reference to the candidate.
+- 1. Teacher Sense of Efficacy Scale (Dispositions Survey) Beginning Spring 2018 teacher candidates self-assess their professional sense of self efficacy at three different program points using the Teachers' Sense of Efficacy Scale (TSES) (see Appendix A).
+Candidates complete the survey during the first pedagogy course, at the end of the first field experience course, and at the end of the second practicum course, when the Clinical Field Supervisor and the Cooperating Teacher also respond to the survey questions in reference to the candidate. - 2.
+Case Study Candidates prepare an EPP-created multi-faceted observational case study (Portrait of a Learner) in the first pedagogy course as an early benchmark of candidates' ability to perceive and respond to students' developmental needs and abilities (see Appendix B). - 3.
+Lesson Plans In methods courses and in the final Practicum, candidates prepare edTPA-aligned lesson plans (see Appendix C). - 4.
+Field Observation Reports In 2016-2017, Clinical Field Supervisors observed candidates' instruction in their final Practicum placement using an instrument based upon the Danielson Framework (see Appendix D).
+This instrument is being reviewed for validity in 2017-2018. - 5.
+New York State Biology Content Specialty Test (CST) Candidates are required to pass the Biology CST in order to meet requirements for NYSED Initial Certification.
+Candidates are prepared to pass this test by taking graduate level biology classes.
+Candidate performance on the Biology CST is monitored throughout the year.

-2. Case $Study^2$

-Candidates prepare an EPP-created multi-faceted observational case study (Portrait of a Learner) in the first pedagogy course as an early benchmark of candidates' ability to perceive and respond to students' developmental needs and abilities (see Appendix B).

-3. Lesson Plans3

-In methods courses and in the final Practicum, candidates prepare edTPA-aligned lesson plans (see Appendix C).

-4. Field Observation Reports4

-In 2016-2017, Clinical Field Supervisors observed candidates' instruction in their final Practicum placement using an instrument based upon the Danielson Framework (see Appendix D).
-This instrument is being reviewed for validity in 2017-2018.